-The Heineman Foundation of Charlotte (Heineman), along with Carolinas HealthCare System, continues its mission to enhance cardiac services in Central America with the opening of two echocardiography laboratories (echo labs) in regional hospitals in Zacapa and Quiché, in Guatemala.
+The Heineman Foundation of Charlotte (Heineman), along with Atrium Health, continues its mission to enhance cardiac services in Central America with the opening of two echocardiography laboratories (echo labs) in regional hospitals in Zacapa and Quiché, in Guatemala.

 Heineman and System officials were joined by the First Lady of Guatemala, Rosa María Leal de Pérez, who over the past year has worked with Heineman to equip hospitals and clinics in Guatemala with medical services and supplies.